 What: The City of Plano hosts this Fourth of July celebration featuring food trucks, a DJ starting at 7:30 p.m., and fireworks.
 The display is accompanied by patriotic music simulcast on radio station 97.5 KLAK.

 When: July 4 at 5 p.m.
 Fireworks start at 9:30 p.m.

 Where: Oak Point Park and Nature Preserve, 2801 E. Spring Creek Pkwy., Plano, TX 75074

 23 of 25

-What: The City of Richardson presents its annual Family 4th Celebration at Breckinridge Park, which features a 10-acre lake a plenty of picnic areas.
+What: The City of Richardson presents its annual Family 4th Celebration at Breckinridge Park, which features a 10-acre lake and plenty of picnic areas.
 Live music includes the city's community band performing a patriotic salute.
-Kids will want to play in the bounce houses, fire truck slide and climbing wall.
+Kids will want to check out the bounce houses and climbing wall.
 Concessions will also be available.

 When: July 4 at 6 p.m.
 Fireworks start at 9:30 p.m.